 If you are looking for the best exercise to build stronger arms?
 Tricep dips may be your best option that you can do at home.

-The triceps are made up of three heads, the medial, lateral, and long head and if you want to increase the strength and size of your upper arms you need to work all three.
+The triceps are made up of three heads, the medial, lateral, and long head.
+If you want to increase the strength and size of your upper arms you need to work all three.
 Fortunately, you can do just that with one exercise – the triceps dip.

 Although this bodyweight exercise mainly targets the triceps, it also hits your chest, anterior deltoid, (front part of your shoulder), back and core.